Kris-0605/jsonz/README.md

 - **File metadata**:
 - - An 8-bit unsigned integer indicating the version number (1)
+- - An unsigned 8-bit integer, indicating the mode of operation for the string map
 - - A 64-bit unsigned integer indicating how many strings the JZS file contains
 - - A 64-bit unsigned integer indicating the number of strings that are used as keys
 - - A 64-bit unsigned integer indicating the length of the string data in bytes